svmszcck/test-app/README.md

 - Not %100 code coverage for the Unit Tests.

+- No feature branchs, regular commits.
+Normally I should have used feature branchs for the separate features and pushed those changes regularly.

 **Anyway, if I had more time I could solve these issues but it's also important to be aware of these right? =)**